WP-for-Church/Sermon-Manager/readme.txt

 ### 2.15.10 ###
 * Change: Add "include" and "exclude" parameters to the shortcode
 * Change: Add an option to force loading plugin views
+* Fix: Edge case PHP bug in feed with taxonomy

 ### 2.15.9 ###
 * New: Add support for Hueman and Hueman Pro themes